 - Audit mode: you do not actually block the font, but you keep a log that shows if untrusted fonts were loaded and if yes, which website and application used them

 - Exclusion of apps: You can whitelist some of the apps on Windows 10 to use untrusted fonts if you think they won’t be a problem; For example, if you whitelist Word app, it can utilize third-party fonts originating from the Internet even though you have blocked untrusted fonts

 The best method, in my opinion, given the limited number of options, is to block all untrusted fonts and whitelist only those apps that pose less threat via downloading fonts to local memory.
 Compared to browsers, apps like Microsoft Word, Excel, etc. pose less of a threat as when the fonts are downloaded, your anti-malware is triggered, and if it finds anything objectionable, it will give you a message or block the downloaded fonts.
 Browsers, on the other hand, are a complex architecture (relying on rendering engines and processors, etc.) so even if the antimalware blocks fonts in memory, cybercriminals may still be able to take control of the machine easily.

 Block untrusted fonts in Windows in an Enterprise

 To block untrusted fonts in Windows 10 and to whitelist apps that can use untrusted fonts, you will have to use the Windows Registry Editor.
 As of now, there is no graphical user interface that makes it easier for the admins.
 The following explains how to block untrusted fonts in Windows 10.

-- Look for entry named MitigationOptions.
+Look for the entry named MitigationOptions.
 If it is not there, create a QWORD entry of 64 bit and name it MitigationOptions

-- There will already be a value for the QWORD entry we created; copy paste the following values to BEFORE the value so that the value is there in towards the end of value we pasted
+There will already be a value for the QWORD entry we created; copy-paste the following values to BEFORE the value so that the value is there towards the end of the value we pasted.

 Using Group Policy Editor